 Video: Example User-Generated Content for Hotels

 Personalization marketing aims to deliver more targeted promotional content to individual users.
 It is a technique that relies heavily on the collection of user data.
+According to a McKinsey report, 71% of consumers expect companies to deliver personalized experiences, and 61% of consumers are willing to spend more for personalized experiences.
 The primary advantage of personalization marketing is that the promotional content that customers see is more relevant to them as individuals.

 Personalization marketing can take several forms, including intelligent product recommendations delivered online or personalized email marketing campaigns.
 Content can be tailored by obtaining personal contact details and targeted toward specific users based on their web browsing habits and social media activity.